Reclaimed granite curbing makes a statement when used for a driveway apron. (more pictures)

 Curbing with one relatively flat side can be laid down as large pavers to create patios, driveways and walkways.
 The joint between the slabs can be straight and tight for a more formal look, or wider and rough for a more rustic appearance.

 When laid flat and stacked, curbing makes great retaining walls up to 10 feet high and provides many design options.
 The curb may be dry stacked, pinned together, battered or mortared.
 To create a clean look, expose the finished tops.
 For rustic appeal, expose the bottoms — or try a combination of both for a beautiful variation in texture.

 Of course, the antique curbing we recover can be used as curbing again.
 It also works well for an edge restraint for steps, raised garden beds or stone path edging.

-To discover more about the history of our reclaimed street pavers, visit the History section below.
+To discover more about the history of our reclaimed curbing, visit the History section below.